jckirton/JsTextures/README.md

 ## Installation

-You can download the mod from the [GameBanana page](https://gamebanana.com/mods/251782), or though [Olympus](https://everest.github.io) itself.
+You can download the mod from the [GameBanana page](https://gamebanana.com/mods/251782), or though [Olympus](https://everest.github.io).

 ## Branches